0xTranqui/ZoraNFTCreatorProxy-Hardhat/README.md

 4. Update lines 80-100 with your desired inputs

-5. in your terminal, run "npx hardhat run scripts/ZoraNFTCreatorProxy.js"
+5. in your terminal, run "npx hardhat --network rinkeby/mainnet run scripts/ZoraNFTCreatorProxy.js"

 6. Copy paste the deployed contract address shown in the console into etherscan to confirm contract deployment